SFU-CMPT-201/a10-pub/README.md

       key-value pairs: `("brown", "2")`, `("fox", "2")`, and `("dog", "2")`, the framework should store the final output in the following order: `("brown", "2")`, `("dog", "2")`, and `("fox", "2")`.
-    * When partitioning input or intermediate key-value pairs into chunks, all chunks should contain the size of `(all key-value pairs) / (number of threads)`, except for the last chunk, which may contain the remaining key-value pairs.
-For example, if we have 10 key-value pairs and 3 threads, the first two chunks should contain 3 key-value pairs each, and the last chunk should contain 1 key-value pairs.
+    * When partitioning input or intermediate key-value pairs into chunks, the size of each chunk should be the size of `(all key-value pairs) / (number of threads)`, except for the last chunk, which should contain the remaining key-value pairs if there's any.
+For example, if we have 7 key-value pairs and 3 threads, the first two chunks should contain 3 key-value pairs each, and the last chunk should contain 1 key-value pairs.
+If we have 6 key-value pairs instead, each chunk should contain 2 key-value pairs.
 * You need to use `pthread` to create threads.
 You should also use appropriate synchronization primitives to ensure that the threads work correctly.
 * You need to write `CMakeLists.txt` that produces a single executable named `mapreduce` that runs